ItsKhuramShahzad/ItsKhuramShahzad/README.md

 ### Hi there 👋
 ### I,m Khuram Shahzad and I'm a Software Engineer | Software Developer | Data Scientist |
 ### A progressive smart soul who loves innovations , research and development
+- I'm currently developing applications using C#.NET and doing research on Quantum Computer.
+- I'm using IBM Quantum Experience for Quantum Circuts and simulation.
 <!--
 **ItsKhuramShahzad/ItsKhuramShahzad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.